Jean-Pierre Batut: Career

 In April 2015 bishop Batut criticized President Hollande's reference to 'Egyptian citizens (ressortissants égyptiens) massacred in Libya', a euphemism followed abundantly in French official and journalistic sources and intended to avoid reference to Christians being killed but which has now been abandoned by the French élite.
+Since 9 September 2023 will be auxiliary bishop in Lyon.
+Pope Francis write him delegation on 26 June 2023.